 Congratulations on making it to the 5th and final section of this definitive guide!
 You’ve come a long way.

-If you’ve been following along from the beginning, you have now learned how to grow your email list to epic proportions, you’ve segmented your list so that your emails are highly relevant to each individual subscriber, and you’ve learned how to send amazingly effective emails that have a high open-rate.
+If you’ve been following along from the beginning, you have now learned how to grow your email list to epic proportions, you’ve segmented your list so that your emails are highly relevant to each subscriber, and you’ve learned how to send amazingly effective emails that have a high open-rate.
 Now you are ready to automate the process and turn your campaigns into money-making machines!

 The autoresponder series is arguably an online marketer’s most powerful tool for making sales.
 It helps you to successfully engage your email list, build relationships, and turn prospects into buyers.

-The best part is, once you’ve created it, your work is done, so you can focus on the important aspects of your business.
+The best part is, that once you’ve created it, your work is done, so you can focus on the important aspects of your business.

 So, What is an Autoresponder?